 - Gifting them the money.
 Everyone has an annual tax-free gift allowance of £3,000, meaning you could simply hand money to your children each year to help prepare them for their future, without any of the money you give being subject to tax.

 - Putting your money into a trust.
 A trust establishes a fund that will be managed by a trustee (such as a dependable friend or family member).
 Your children (the beneficiaries) typically gain control of the trust once they turn 18.

 - Setting up a Junior ISA.
-A Junior ISA is a quick and easy way to save money, tax-free, for your children until they turn 18 at which point, they gain control of the account.
+A Junior ISA (JISA) is a quick and easy way to save money tax-free for your children until they turn 18.
+Once they reach this age, they gain control of the account.

 What is a Junior ISA?

 A Junior ISA works in the same way as a regular ISA in that it offers a tax-efficient way of saving or investing money.
 The main difference is that a Junior ISA is created specifically for under 18s, thereby helping you give your little ones a head-start in life without eating into your own ISA allowance.

 You can currently save or invest up to £9,000 a year into a Junior ISA account for each child - this is their JISA annual allowance.
 However, the Junior ISA limit will reset on 6th April 2024, and it could be a different amount.
 With a Junior ISA, your child will be able to access the funds once they turn 18.

 A Junior Cash ISA is a standard savings account enabling you to put money aside for your child without them paying tax on any interest earned.
 Similarly, a Junior Stocks & Shares ISA will help you invest your money in shares and other assets and your child won’t pay any UK tax if they make positive returns.